Program Page

 Transportation

 Transportation is limited in accessibility.
+Step free access is possible on some routes.
 Mobility Buses only run a few days a week.
-Black cabs are helpful but expensive.
+Black cabs are available, but expensive.
 Day to day transportation will primarily be on foot or by cab.
-Students generally travel 10-15 minutes between housing/classroom/public transport.
+Students generally travel 10–15 minutes between housing/classroom/public transport.
 All accommodations in London are self-catering (students cook their own meals), and local supermarkets are within 10–15 minutes away.